jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="3_5_2_3"></a>
 #### [↖](#3_5)[↑](#3_5_2_2)[↓](#3_5_2_4) Connecting to on-premises AD
-* Needs Direct Connect or VPN
+* Needs AWS Direct Connect or VPN
 * Three kinds of of forest trust
   * One way on-premises -> AWS
   * One way AWS -> on-premises
   * Two way AWS <-> on-premises
-* Forest trust is different to syncronization!
+* Forest trust is different to syncronize!
   * Replication not supported
   * Users on both ADs are independent from each other